-However, despite this constant flow of pet food across the borders, there are several Canadian exclusive brands that you can not find in the United States.
+However, despite this constant flow of pet food across borders, there are several exclusive Canadian brands that you can not find in the United States.
 These smaller Canadian brands often source their ingredients from local suppliers and support local Canadian pet stores.

 Canadian cat food is also quite similar to European cat food.
 However, there are different regulations in place in Europe, which results in different labeling and packaging standards.

 Cat Food quality is a complicated discussion, but we try to stay consistent with our choices.

 Factors such as ingredient quality, nutritional ratios (Protein, Fat, Carbohydrates, Omega Fatty Acids), Recall History, Animal Testing, Price, and Country of Origin all play a part in our selections.